OverHealz/CUCM_sample/README.md

 3. Create a user and add it to the above created access control group so that it can query AXL.
-4. Download the CiscoAXL Toolkit (axlsqltoolkit.zip) from Cisco Unified CM Administration application (the complete schema definition for different versions of Cisco Unified CM) and unpckt it to /resources folder of the project.
+4. Download the CiscoAXL Toolkit (axlsqltoolkit.zip) from Cisco Unified CM Administration application (the complete schema definition for different versions of Cisco Unified CM) and unpack it to /resources folder of the project.
 5. Install the SOAP client:</br>
 >pip install zeep